-External Surges: The most recognizable source of surges generated outside the facility is lightning.
+External Surges: The most recognizable source of power surges generated outside the facility is lightning.
 Although lightning is infrequent in certain regions, the damage it can cause to a facility can be catastrophic.
-Power surges that are a result of lightning can either be from direct contact between the lightning and a facility's electrical system or, more commonly, indirect or nearby lightning that induces electrical surges onto the power or communication systems.
-Either scenario can be immediately damaging to the electrical system and/or the connected loads.
+Power surges that are a result of lightning can either be from direct contact between the lightning and a facility's electrical system or, more commonly, indirect or nearby lightning that induces electrical surges onto the power or communication cables.
+Either scenario can be immediately damaging to electrical systems, and any connected loads.